shonen-kele/PEVN-Web-Application-Server-Side/README.md

 This is a temporary repository for my PEVN stack application server side.
-I'm creating this because bcrypt.compare always returns false when comparing the plain text password which is always the same with a hashed password from my PostgreSQL database
+I'm creating this because bcrypt.compare always returns false when comparing the plain text password which is always the same with a hashed password from my PostgreSQL database.
+The login issue lies within 'ArgumentController.js' and 'User.js'